 -

 The Foundation (Your Emergency Fund): Before you invest anything, you need 3-6 months of essential living expenses saved in a High-Yield Savings Account.
-This is your buffer against life’s unexpected curveballs—job loss, medical emergency, car breakdown.
+This is your buffer against life’s unexpected such as job loss, medical emergency, car breakdown.
 Don’t skip this step.
 Calculate your emergency fund target.

 -